 She has appeared as counsel in many matters involving prosecutions by the Federal Prosecution Service of Canada, both as defense counsel and as a prosecuting agent in Winnipeg, Portage La Prairie and Thompson.
 When she established her sole practice in November 2017, she also started practicing Child Protection Law, representing parents and children in the Child Welfare system.
-Most recently she has been appointed Independent Counsel at Manitoba Justice to represent complainants in 276 and 278 applications.
+In 2019, she was appointed to a panel of lawyers who act as Independent Counsel representing sexual assault complainants in 276 and 278 applications.

 Stacey was one of eight lawyers on the Families First Pro Bono Team who received the 2015 Pro Bono Award from The Manitoba Bar Association for their work in preparing a report that engaged with families and developed a framework to address the issue of Missing and Murdered Indigenous Women and Girls.

 When the National Inquiry into Missing and Murdered Indigenous Women and Girls was announced, Assembly of Manitoba Chiefs was granted intervenor status and Stacey joined their legal team as counsel.
 In 2018, she appeared at the Criminal Justice Systems Hearings in Quebec City as well as the Family and Child Welfare Hearings in Winnipeg.